 This is why food manufacturers should avoid relying only on quoted sensitivity figures from dry test samples.
 The true measure of performance is how the detector performs on the actual product, in the actual packaging, at the actual production speed.

-Why Does Product Effect Matter in Metal Detection?
+Why Product Effect Matters in Metal Detection

 Product effect is one of the most important factors in food metal detection.
 It describes the background signal generated by the product itself as it passes through the detector.